blokks/legacy-docs/src/content/manage-your-schedule/manage-your-stages.md

 To better deal with this, it’s possible to add delays to stages.
 Delays are automatically added to all acts of the delayed stage.
 For example, adding a delay of **15 minutes** pushes the start end times of all acts by 15 minutes.

-Your visitors will see the updated times in their schedule, making sure they won’t be waiting around or be late to see their favorite acts.
+Your users will see the updated times in their schedule, making sure they won’t be waiting around or be late to see their favorite acts.

 <span class='note'>Note: times shown in the backend will still be the initially set times.</span>